How good was Michael Jordan, really?

 So why would Michael Jordan be exempt from the same training that literally the scorekeepers were given to make the sport more popular?

 It's possible Michael Jordan was just really good at blocks at home.
+Like it's possible that he was 80% better at home at blocking shots.

 Sure.

-Henry Benny the Bull around was somehow this inspirational
+Henry Benny the Bullaround was somehow this inspirational

+phenomenon for him, defensively.
 Yes, and hearing the music coming out onto the floor just made him.

 Alan Parsons project made him that much of a better defender.

 Springy, more springy or anticipating the shots better.
+And there's some theory that like

 But the big picture makes it pretty clear that this difference has vanished.
+And it also brings in my other childhood hero, Vince Carter.

 Like watching him at North Carolina completely enchanted me.

-He was high flying, could shoot, the way he moved, it was beautiful.
+He was high-flying, could shoot, the way he moved, it was beautiful.
+And what team did he join?
+The Toronto Raptors.

 He made basketball in Canada a thing.
+At what time, what era was this?

+The late 90s.
 And so, of course, I look.

-So, okay, what is on the Vince Carter resume that now looks quite different different in the light of day?
+So, okay, what is on the Vince Carter resume that now looks quite different in the light of day?
+His rookie season, he averaged 1.5 blocks, which, by the way, for a guard, that's insane.
+That's a lot.

+That's a lot.
 He wins rookie of the year, but then you look at the splits, 55 blocks at home, 22 on the road.

 Not good.

 Doesn't make me feel good.
+Those thirsty Canadian scorekeepers.

-Man, not Vince Carter, too.
+Man, not Vince Vince Carter too.
+Half man, half inflation.

 Right.